rohan-padariya/small-url/README.md

 # small-url
- Free tool to shorten a URL or reduce a link.
+ Free tool to shorten a URL or reduce a link. \n
  Uses MD5 function to generate unique key.

  Live Url - https://small-url-rohanpadariya-gmailcom.vercel.app/